Plywood vs OSB For Flooring: Which Is The Best Choice?

 Plywood tends to be more durable and can last longer, especially in high-traffic areas or places exposed to moisture.

-Which is Heavier, Plywood vs OSB?
+Which Is Heavier, Plywood vs OSB?

 OSB is typically heavier than plywood due to its dense wood strand construction.